Wendyz1116/61040-fa25-portfolio/assignments/assignment1.md

 ### 1. Unorganized Personal Travel Photos

-**Evidence:**
+### Evidence

 1. [Reddit: Struggling with Organizing Travel Photos](https://www.reddit.com/r/roadtrip/comments/1n0f3df/do_you_guys_also_struggle_with_organizing_travel/)
-   A Reddit user described returning from a trip with thousands of photos scattered across devices and apps, making it difficult to recall the sequence of events.
-This shows how disorganized photo collections hinder revisiting and sharing experiences.
+   A Reddit user shared their experience returning from a trip with thousands of photos scattered across Google Photos, phone galleries, and Maps pins.
+They noted difficulty piecing together the sequence of events, stating, “when someone asks me ‘what did you do after that café in Paris?’
+I honestly struggle to piece it all together.”
+This illustrates how disorganized photo collections can hinder recalling and sharing travel experiences effectively.

 2. [Travel Bug Tonic: Overwhelming Volume of Travel Photos](https://www.travelbugtonic.com/blog/travel-photos)
-   A blogger shared accumulating over 4,500 photos and videos during a 10-week trip, describing management as “overwhelming,” highlighting the challenge of handling large collections without systematic organization.
+   A travel blogger recounted accumulating over 4,500 photos and videos during a 10-week trip, describing the task of managing such a large volume as “overwhelming.”
+This highlights the challenge travelers face in managing extensive photo collections, especially without a systematic organization method.

 3. [Reddit: Managing Large Photo Collections](https://www.reddit.com/r/photography/comments/1hws9oc/how_do_you_manage_large_photo_collections)
-   A discussion emphasized renaming files and using keywords to manage photos.
-References to *The DAM Book* show the complexity of organizing digital collections effectively.
+   In a Reddit discussion, a user emphasized the importance of renaming folders and files immediately after importing photos and keywording them to maintain organization.
+They referenced *The DAM Book* as a valuable resource for managing digital assets, underscoring the complexity of handling large photo collections without a structured approach.

 4. [Tidy Haus: Consequences of Disorganized Photo Collections](https://www.tidy.haus/blog/the-challenges-of-online-photo-management)
-   The article notes that scattered photos decrease accessibility and efficiency, causing frustration and wasted time when searching for specific images.
+   This article discusses the consequences of disorganized digital photo collections, noting that such disarray can severely affect accessibility and time efficiency.
+It highlights the frustration of trying to find a specific photo when they are scattered across various folders or devices, leading to unnecessary stress and decreased productivity.

 5. [Detail-Oriented Traveler: Challenges in Organizing Vacation Photos](https://www.detailorientedtraveler.com/organize-vacation-photos)
-   Highlights that photos across multiple devices create clutter and reduce the ability to relive or share vacation experiences effectively.
+   The article emphasizes that if travel photos are spread out across different devices, the clutter becomes unmanageable.
+Without a centralized organization system, travelers may struggle to enjoy and revisit their vacation memories effectively.

 **Comparables:**
 1. [Google Photos](https://photos.google.com)